On the Invariant and Geometric Structure of the Holomorphic Unified Field Theory: Conclusions

+\dataavailability{No new data were created or analyzed in this study.
+Data sharing is not applicable.}

-We thank Martin Green and Arvin Kouroshnia for helpful discussions.
-Research at the Perimeter Institute for Theoretical Physics is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation (MRI).
+\acknowledgments{We thank Martin Green and Arvin Kouroshnia for helpful discussions.
+We thank Gabriela Secara for visualization.
+Research at the Perimeter Institute for Theoretical Physics is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation~(MRI).}